TL;DR Hackerspaces are community-operated physical places,

 GHS is a religiously and politically independent non-profit organization (legal info).

 Our platforms are open for everyone and to anything that complies with our code of conduct.
-We will assume all visitors (including you and me) have read and agreed upon this document before arriving to the physical hackerspace(s), or engaging in any of our digital activities.
+We will assume all visitors (including you and me) have read and agreed upon this document before arriving to the physical hackerspace(s), or engaging in any of our virtual activities.
 Thanks for understanding this opportunity to keep our world an equal and stimulating space for everyone.

 Read about our hackerspace and regular meetups.